lbryio/lbry.com/content/faq/tipbot-discord.md

 `!tip balance`

 ### Deposit
 Displays your Discord LBRY wallet address.
-Useful if you want to receive LBC's directly to your Discord wallet.
+Useful if you want to receive LBCs directly to your Discord wallet.
 **Example:**
 `!tip deposit`

 ### Withdraw
-Use this to withdraw a chosen amount from your LBRY Discord wallet to another LBRY wallet such as the wallet in your LBRY app, Coinomi or to a LBC wallet on an exchange.
+Use this to withdraw a chosen amount from your LBRY Discord wallet to another LBRY wallet such as the wallet in your LBRY app, Coinomi or to an LBRY wallet on an exchange.
 **Arguments:**
 `!tip withdraw <address> <amount>`
 **Example:**